galasa-dev/gradle/README.md

     include 'com.example.tests.obr' // This must match the name of your OBR project directory.
     ```

+    This defines the repositories that Gradle will search to find requested plugins.
+It also includes the OBR subproject in Gradle builds.

     If you would like to give your OBR subproject a different name, you can create a `settings.gradle` file in your OBR directory containing the following line:

     ```groovy